Native CARS Study

 (Children Always Ride Safe)

-To design, implement, and test effectiveness of interventions to improve the use of child passenger restraints among American Indian children in six tribes that have agreed to participate.
-Motor vehicle injuries are currently the leading cause of death for American Indian/Alaska Native children.
-One of the goals of Healthy People 2010 is the universal use of child safety seats.
+Motor vehicle injuries are currently the leading cause of death for American Indian and Alaska Native children.
 The use of child safety seats has been proven to reduce child injury and death by 71% for infants and by 54% for toddlers (1-4 years old) in passenger cars.
-Booster seats reduce the risk of serious injury by 59%, and seat belts reduce injury risk by 69%.
-Given the high mortality rate of American Indian children in motor vehicle injuries, we hope to increase the use of child safety restraints, and therefore decrease this excessive mortality rate.
+Booster seats reduce the risk of serious injury by 59% and seat belts reduce injury risk by 69%.
+Given the high mortality rate of American Indian and Alaska Native children in motor vehicle injuries, we hope to increase the use of child safety restraints, and therefore decrease this excessive mortality rate.